 Take a look at this article and learn how to do so: How to Develop a Lifelong Learning Habit

-4. Budget Time to Learn
+4. Budget Time to Learn at Work

 Make sure that you learn in bite-sized pieces so that it’s sustainable over the long-run.
 This could mean blocking off 15 minutes daily in your calendar or whatever suits your learning style.
 For example, if you learn one new word daily, you will learn 365 words in a year.

-5. Learn On-the-Job
+5. Learn on-the-Job